UoMResearchIT/r-tidyverse-digital-humanities/_episodes/08-using-r-packages.md

 Many of the packages in R are frequently updated.
 This does mean that code written for one version of a package may not work with another version of the package (or, potentially even worse, run but give a _different_ result).
 The `sessionInfo()` command prints information about the system, and the names and versions of packages that have been loaded.
 You should include the output of `sessionInfo()` somewhere in your research.
 The [packrat package](https://rstudio.github.io/packrat/) provides a way of keeping specific versions of packages associated with each of your projects.

+> ## Challenge
+>
+> Make a new directory, which we will use as a temporary library for this lesson.
+Add
+> it to the library path.
+>
+> Look for a package (ideally on CRAN) that you think will be useful in your research, and install it to the library path.
+> Look at the help for the package, and try running any examples provided.
+>
+{: .challenge}